rosebp85/data-analysis/README.md

 # Data Analysis
-A bank data analysis project in a CSV file.
+A bank data analysis project using a CSV file.
 Data is cleaned, normalized, and a data analysis chart is drawn.